ernestbies/Camera-Fingerprint-PRNU/README.md

 # Camera Fingerprit PRNU
-Autopsy module that checks if the evidence photo was truly taken by the suspect camera or not.
+An Autopsy module, that checks if a photo was truly taken by a suspected camera or not.

 ## Table of contents
 * [General info](#general-info)